-Slain kiwi soldier likely in Russian hands: ex-NZ serviceman
+Slain Kiwi soldier likely in Russian hands: ex-NZ serviceman

 "We haven't received anything or seen anything like that with Dom's body, but it's safe to assume that'll be exactly the same, that they will have his body as well because they were right next to each other."

-He was not sure what was happening regarding repatriation of either of the killed soldiers, but he understood the US State Department was in talks with the Russian Government regarding the bodies.
+He was not sure what was happening regarding repatriation of either of the killed soldiers, but he understood the US State Department was in talks with the Russian government regarding the bodies.

 The soldier and Abelen had talked about what each other wanted, should they not survive the war.